Leaderboard

 4 points

-2. Gosh, there's so many amazing artists here, I thought I'd plonk down my work too.
+Gosh, there's so many amazing artists here, I thought I'd plonk down my work too.
 As you can see by my profile picture I've doodled my girl, Jay.
 (Jay 'Justine' Chase, I went with 'Justine Case' first, but then I realised having a pun for a name is a bad trait for a long term character...
 And everyone kept mistaking her for a guy.)
 She's a smilie human who's a bit bland, but tries her best.
 I really like starting items, and after a few tries, I found that the flat cap and the old scarf I realised that they fit together quite well.
 If I wrote a backstory for her it would probably come from one of her parents.
 Anyhow, I hope you like it!
 I hope to be posting a lot more art here, this is a very good game to draw, so many different characters and shenanigans...
 If you ever find Jay in game, if we happen to have a fun exchange just give me a message, I might as well draw up your character hanging out with her!
-I hope you all like it anyhow, I'm hoping to improve as time goes on.
+I hope you all like it anyhow, I'm hoping to improve as time goes on.1 point

 1 point